Please see below Resources that may be helpful for our Bobcat Community!

 Lake Washington School District

-• Registration info can me found here.
+• Registration info can be found here.
 Registration for all K-12 LWSD students is online

 • Free or Reduced-Price Student Meals - Click here to apply.